Opuntia bentonii

 O. bentonii prickly pears are distinct from O. lindheimeri in several ways.
 Whereas the former Opuntia is typically 50 cm tall or less and remains so in cultivation, O. lindheimeri can become a large plant (1-1.5 m tall and broad).
 The stigmas of O. bentonii are yellow or yellow-green in contrast to the decidedly green stigmas of O. lindheimeri.
 The seeds of O. bentonii are larger than those of O. lindheimeri (about 40% larger in diameter).

-O. bentonii often grows with O. anahuacensis, but the two plants, while both low and with yellow spines, are quite different.
-O. anahuacensis often has fewer spines and tends to grow semi-horizontally.
-O. anahuacensis is an Opuntia that can form large and tangled thickets, whereas O. bentonii prickly pear plants stand upright (not horizontally ascending) even though there may be multiple plants growing together.
-The oval or obovate pads of O. anahuacensis may have a short neck, which is not found in O. bentonii.
-The areoles of O. bentonii are often raised, giving pads a dimpled look.
+O. anahuacensis also grows along the Texas coast, but the two plants, both with yellow spines, are quite different.
+O. anahuacensis often has fewer spines and is a prostrate plant.
+O. anahuacensiscan form large and tangled thickets, whereas O. bentonii prickly pear plants form a short shrub (not horizontally spreading).
+The obovate pads of O. anahuacensis may have a short neck, which is not found in O. bentonii.
+The areoles of O. bentonii are often raised, giving pads a dimpled look and the veins between areoles are raised for the first year or two.

-We have observed O. bentonii on Galveston Island, Bolivar Peninsula, and Sea Rim State Park near Port Arthur, Texas.
+We have observed O. bentonii on Bolivar Peninsula and Sea Rim State Park near Port Arthur, Texas.
 This Opuntia is also reported from southwest Louisiana.
-Perhaps this prickly pear grows on the Gulf Coast in the many secluded areas of southeast Texas.
+Perhaps this prickly pear grows on the Gulf Coast in the many secluded areas of southwest Texas.
 We have not found this prickly pear away from the immediate coast.

-O. bentonii has bright yellow flowers and does not get excessively tall.
+O. bentonii has bright yellow flowers and does not get tall.
 It is a good garden plant in USDA climate zone 9 but its ultimate cold tolerance is unknown.
-O. bentonii has some features in common with O. tunoidea of the South Carolina coast.
+O. bentonii has some features in common with O. tunoidea, a larger plant of the South Carolina coast.
 If the two taxa are the same, the name with precedence is O. tunoidea.
 More study is needed.

 Leave a Reply